Mixing Kafka with Jane Austen - Ishiguro wins literature Nobel

 The prize is named after dynamite inventor Alfred Nobel and has been awarded since 1901 for achievements in science, literature and peace in accordance with his will.

-(Reporting by Simon Johnson and Justyna Pawlak, additional reporting by Anna Ringstrom, Niklas Pollard, Johannes Hellstrom and Daniel Dickson in Stockholm and Estelle Shirbon and Alec Fraser in London; Editing by Robin Pomeroy and Andrew Heavens)
+(Reporting by Simon Johnson and Justyna Pawlak, additional reporting by Anna Ringstrom, Niklas Pollard, Johannes Hellstrom and Daniel Dickson in Stockholm and Estelle Shirbon, Alec Fraser, Alistair Smout and Polina Ivanova in London; Editing by Robin Pomeroy and Andrew Heavens)